NEWSMAKER-Al Qaeda's new leader Adel has $10 million bounty on his head

 ANALYSIS-Al Qaeda will pursue attacks undeterred by Zawahiri loss, experts say

-(Additional reporting by Jonathan Landay in Washigton and Dan Williams in Jerusalem; Editing by Emelia Sithole-Matarise)
+(Additional reporting by Jonathan Landay in Washigton and Dan Williams in Jerusalem; Editing by Emelia Sithole-Matarise and Nick Macfie)

 ((michael.georgy@tr.com; +971 52 503 5332; Reuters Messaging: michael.georgy.thomsonreuters.com@reuters.net))